Compare models

 Screen quality

-The display technology is a primary differentiator between these two models, impacting visual experience significantly.
+The display is a primary differentiator between these two iPhone models, offering distinct visual experiences tailored to different user preferences.

 Resolution